OWASP/wrongsecrets/README.md

 ## Help Wanted

+You can help us by the following methods:

+- Star us
+- Share this app with others
-Ofcourse we can always use your help to getmore flavors of "wrongly" configured secrets in to spread awareness!
+- Ofcourse we can always use your help to get more flavors of "wrongly" configured secrets in to spread awareness!
 We would love to get some help with a Google Cloud or Azure integration for instance.
 Do you miss something else than a cloud-provider as an example?
 File an issue or create a PR!

-### Notes on development
+## Notes on development

 If you want to test against vault without K8s: start vault locally with